Atlanta Postnuptial Agreement Attorneys

 The above list is not exhaustive, but it helps demonstrate the types of situations that cause couples to consider a postnuptial agreement.
-If you are unsure if a postnuptial agreement makes sense, you can consult with an Atlanta postnuptial agreement lawyer.
+If you are unsure if a postnuptial agreement makes sense, you can consult with our Atlanta postnuptial agreement lawyers.

 Discussing a postnuptial agreement with your partner can be stressful, but it is an important conversation.
 Make it clear that your intention is to benefit both individuals and consider raising the conversation during other financial-planning conversations.
 If you work with a financial planner, you could also seek their input on the benefits of a postnuptial agreement.

 Once you have put in the time and effort to prepare a postnuptial agreement, you want to know it is going to be enforceable if the marriage ends, in order to avoid a contested divorce.

 Georgia's policy favors the enforcement of postnuptial agreements, but a court will find the agreement unenforceable if:

 - It was obtained through duress, fraud, or misrepresentation of any material fact;